Pranshu1852/Custom-Alert/README.md

 Call the customAlert function in your script.

 Here,
-- first argument is type of the message (success,error).
+- first property in object is type of the message (success,error).
-- second argument is position of the message (top-left,top-center,top-right,bottom-left,bottom-center,bottom-right);
+- second property in object is position of the message (top-left,top-center,top-right,bottom-left,bottom-center,bottom-right);
-- third argument is the message you want to show.
+- third property in object is the message you want to show.
+- fourth property in object is the timer which is optional by default it is of 3000ms(3 seconds).

 Ex:- Showing success message at top-right position
 ```js